-If your internet comes from an Ethernet outlet instead of a DSL / Cable / Satellite modem, connect the router's WAN port to it, then follow steps 3 and 4 to complete the hardware connection.
+If your internet connection is through an Ethernet cable directly from the wall instead of through a DSL / Cable / Satellite modem, connect the Ethernet cable to the router's WAN port, and then follow steps 4 and 5 to complete the hardware connection.

-- 1. Connect the powered-off modem to the router's WAN port with an Ethernet cable. - 2.
-Turn on the modem, and then wait about 2 minutes for it to restart. - 3.
-Connect the power adapter to the router and turn on the router. - 4.
-Verify that the hardware connection is correct by checking the following LEDs.
+- 1. Turn off the modem, and remove the backup battery if it has one. - 2.
+Connect the modem to the router's WAN port with an Ethernet cable. - 3.
+Turn on the modem, and then wait about 2 minutes for it to restart.

+- 4. Connect the power adapter to the router. - 5.
+Verify that the following LEDs are on and solid to confirm the hardware is connected.

-- 5. Connect your computer to the router. - Method 1: Wired
+6. Connect your computer to the router.

+Method 1: Wired

-Turn off the Wi-Fi on your computer and connect the devices as shown below.
+Turn off the Wi-Fi on your computer and connect your computer to the router's LAN port as shown below.

-- Method 2: Wirelessly - 1) Find the SSID (Network Name) and Wireless Password printed on the label at the bottom of the router. - 2) Click the network icon of your computer or go to Wi-Fi Settings of your smart device, and then select the SSID to join the network.
+• Method 2: Wirelessly

+- 1) Find the SSID (Network Name) and Wireless Password printed on the label at the bottom of the router. - 2) Click the network icon of your computer or go to Wi-Fi Settings of your smart device, and then select the SSID to join the network.